Deep-Spark/DeepSparkInference/models/multimodal/vision_language_model/intern_vl/vllm/README.md

-# InternVL2-4B
+# InternVL2-4B (vLLM)

 ## Model Description

 InternVL2-4B is a large-scale multimodal model developed by WeTab AI, designed to handle a wide range of tasks involving both text and visual data.
 With 4 billion parameters, it is capable of understanding and generating complex patterns in data, making it suitable for applications such as image recognition, natural language processing, and multimodal learning.

 ## Supported Environments